yavuztas/spring-boot-webservice/README.md

 3. Since we customized error handling as a sample in `ApiErrorHandler` we have a chance to guide our consumers by more meaningful error messages which can be important in API development.

-4. Even though more tests can be implemented to increase test coverage, we implement integration tests for only the `UserItemService` which was considered the most critical part for this project.
+4. Even though more tests can be implemented to increase test coverage, we implement only integration tests for `UserItemService` which was considered the most critical part for this application.

 ### Notes About Security
 This web service designed without security.
-Ideally in production, accessing end points should be restricted in network level (like: DMZ, firewalls, ip restriction, etc.) to only authorized requests.
+Ideally in production, accessing end points should be restricted in network level (like: DMZ, firewall configurations, ip restriction, etc.) unless there is a requirement to make them public.